aistrate/elm-tetris/README.md

 The level can be changed directly by the player in the [Start dialog](#dialogs) (after loading the page, or after the Quit and Game Over dialogs).
 While playing the game, the level will be increased automatically for every 10 lines cleared.

-There is also a **Level 0**, which is non-standard (no other games implement it), and does not follow the formula above.
+**Level 0** is a non-standard level (no other games implement it), and does not follow the formula above.
 This level has no gravity (the falling piece does not drop by itself), and will not increase automatically (stays 0 forever).
 When the piece reaches the bottom (the player moves it there with the Arrow Down key), it locks normally, with [lock delay](#lock-delay).
 [Hard drop](#hard-drop) (Space key) also works normally.
+[Scoring](#scoring) for level 0 is the same as for level 1.

 ### Scoring